Contact Us

 Teleportation is illustrated in the graphic above.
 Entanglement has been distributed across a network, and Alice and Bob share an entangled pair.
 Alice has a qubit that she wants to send to Bob.
 By consuming the entanglement with a teleportation protocol, Alice can send the qubit to Bob.
 The entangled pair is measured during this process, essentially collapsing the qubits into classical bits and consuming the entanglement.
 For more detail on how quantum teleportation works, see the on-demand webinar “The Role of Quantum Teleportation in Entanglement-based Secure Networks.”

-The entanglement-based advanced secure network in the examples used throughout this whitepaper has a linear topology (i.e., there is only one path between the two end users) and it is 200 kilometers long.
-It employs hardware, software, and protocols to carry out a specific task: Advance Secure Communications, specifically using BBM92 for quantum key generation.
+The entanglement-based quantum network in the examples used throughout this white paper has a linear topology (i.e., there is only one path between the two end users) and it is 200 kilometers long.
+It employs hardware, software, and protocols to carry out a specific task: Quantum Secure Communications, specifically using BBM92 for quantum key generation.
 This example does not encompass all entanglement-based networks.
-Entanglement-based Advanced Secure Networks can vary in many important ways, such as:
+Entanglement-based quantum networks can vary in many important ways, such as:

 • Topology